naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* This is the only way of expressing that a function is an override, which is often very useful information.

 ## Operator overloading
-Do not overload `&&`, `||`, `“”`, `,` or unary `&`
+Do not overload `&&`, `||`, `“”`, `,` or unary `&`.
-* *Reason:* `&&`, `||` and `,` cannot match the evaluation-order semantics of the built-in operators. `""`, declaring your own literals, may make the code confusing.
+* *Reason:* `&&`, `||` and `,` are not evaluated in the same order as their built-in versions. `""`, declaring your own literals, and overloading `&` will probably make the code confusing.

-Operator semantics should follow convention
+Operator semantics should follow convention.
 * *Reason:* The operators have a special place in the language and strong semantic connotations.
 Breaking convention will probably confuse and possible hide errors.

-Define non-modifying binary operators as non-member functions
+Define non-modifying binary operators as non-member functions.
 * *Reason:* If defined as members, the first operand will not follow the same implicit conversion rules as the second operand.

-* *See:* Function overloading
+* *See:* Function overloading.

 ## Function overloading
-Overload only when it is not necessary for the reader to know which overload will be called (there are no semantic differences)
+Overload only when it is not necessary for the reader to know which overload will be called (there are no semantic differences).
 * *Reason:* The rules of overloading are tricky, especially in combination with inheritance.
 They depend on implicit type casts, that are hard to anticipate, that may also change as the types of arguments are modified.

 ## Default arguments
-Do not use default arguments on virtual functions
+Do not use default arguments on virtual functions.
 * *Reason:* If the overrides declare different default arguments, the default used is determined by the static type of the object, subverting the whole idea of polymorphism (the feature is essentially broken).

 Only use default arguments when their values are guaranteed to always be the same (beware of type conversions).